Emergency Medicine Volunteer Programs | NYU Langone Health

 Housing, Compensation, and Scholarships

-For summer 2025, NYU housing was $505 per week for program participants.
-Housing costs are variable, summer-to-summer, and are set by New York University.
-For 2026 Housing rates, please check back.
-Housing is provided for a maximum of 10-13 weeks, depending on the program, and personal preferences.
-Learn more about NYU summer housing.
+NYU Summer housing is typically available for the duration of our summer programs.
+For summer 2025, NYU housing will cost $505 per week for program participants.
+Housing costs vary summer-to-summer and are set by New York University.
+Please check back for 2026 housing rates.
+Housing is provided for a maximum of 10 to 13 weeks, depending on the program and personal preferences.
+Learn more about NYU Summer Housing.

-Please note that you are not required to utilize NYU housing and you may commute and/or apply to other housing options at various nearby universities and colleges.
+You are not required to utilize NYU housing, and you may commute and/or apply to other housing options at various nearby universities and colleges.

 Information Sessions